The practice caters for the needs of older patients in the following ways:

 - When elderly patients are seen in surgery, it is easy for the doctor to plan for a prompt but longer appointment if required – our system is built on the premise of meeting the needs of the most ill patients first.

-- Where elderly patients are too ill or infirm to leave their homes, our doctors start their daily home visits at 11.00am, thanks to our appointment system.
+- Where elderly patients are too ill or infirm to leave their homes, our doctors start their daily home visits after 11pm, thanks to our appointment system.
 Hence, some of our most ill and frail patients avoid hospital admission because they get their medical treatment sooner or they are seen in secondary care early enough to allow for discharge without an overnight stay.

 - Our doctors offer a ring pessary service so patients do not need to go to hospital for this treatment.

-- The practice spearheads a collaborative effort with many other practices to ensure that patients in care homes or who are housebound can receive their flu jab at home.
+- The practice spearheads a collaborative effort with many other practices to ensure that patients in care homes can receive their flu jab at home.

 - All patients 75 years old or over have a named GP – and a business card is available which shows patients which days their GP of Choice is in surgery.